phuctm97/brigear/README.md

 - Go to `brigear-dir/dump/`.
 - Locate file `database.sql.zip` which is compressed zip file of `database.sql` database dump file.
-- Setup a new database on your environment and import the dump file using your preferable tools (*phpmyadmin* is recommended).
+- Setup a new database on your environment and import the dump file using your preferable tools (*original mysql command line tool* is recommended).
 - Update settings in your `brigear-dir/` to use your newly setup database (in file `brigear-dir/web/sites/default/settings.php` or `brigear-dir/web/sites/<your-domain>/settings.php`).

 Now you've almost done, next extract some required dump files to your project: